Our story

 Manos & Fell began with a visit to Peru, a grandmother who never stopped knitting, and a belief that the most beautiful things in the world shouldn't be hidden.

-Manos means hands in Spanish - Betty's hands, the craft, the human touch that makes every piece unique.
-Fell is the rugged English landscape - the kind of place you'd wrap yourself in something warm and beautiful.
+Manos means hands in Spanish - Betty's hands, the craft, the human touch that no machine will ever replicate.
+Fell is the rugged English landscape - the kind of cold, grey morning that makes you reach for something genuinely warm.

-Together they represent what this brand is: Peruvian warmth, English worn.
+Together they represent exactly what this is: Peruvian warmth, English worn.
+A bridge between two worlds that had no reason to meet - and did anyway.

 Giving back

 Peru gave us this brand.
 The least we can do is give something back.
-We donate 2.5% of every sale to a Peruvian charity - updated monthly.
+We donate 2.5% of every sale to the World Food Programme Peru - feeding children who need it most.

 Every scarf exists once in the world